 Modules 1 to 3 will take approximately 60-90 minutes to complete, depending on your familiarity with the content.
 Module 4 will take approximately 30 to 35 minutes.
 A module can be completed in more than one session.
 There is no time limit for completion of quizzes or limit to the number of times a quiz can be attempted.

 Staff will need to register the first time EO Online is accessed.
 Select the University of the Sunshine Coast from a list of institutions provided and enter the following details:

 - staff (PeopleSoft) ID number (you can find this on your staff id card)

 You will also set your own password for future access.

 Staff are provided an opportunity to submit feedback on completion of each EO Online module.
 EO Online is reviewed regularly and staff comments are a key component of the review process.
 To report any access problems you can contact email@example.com or telephone +61 7 5430 2830.

 Students are encouraged to re-visit EO Online periodically to refresh their knowledge, and to use the program as a resource when necessary.
 Students are not required to register their completion of EO Online (this applies only to University staff).

-Human Resources maintains a confidential record of the names of EO Online participants and dates of successful completion of EO Online.
+People and Culture maintains a confidential record of the names of EO Online participants and dates of successful completion of EO Online.
 The primary collection purpose is to meet the University’s obligations under Federal and state Legislation.
 Other purposes of collection include program evaluation, with de-identified information used for reporting purposes and for the preparation of various statistical analyses.